Han Ji-hyun: 2020–present: Rise in popularity and leading roles

 In October 2022, Han starred in SBS's television series Cheer Up, taking on the lead role of Do Hae-yi.

 In August 2024, Han starred in tvN's television series No Gain No Love, playing the lead role of Nam Ja-yeon, a web novelist who uses the pen name Yeon Bo-ra.
 In October 2024, she starred in TVING's web series Spice Up Our Love, portraying the lead role of Seo Yeon-seo.
 In the same month, she was announced to star in the upcoming film Sisterhood, playing the lead role of Ryu Mi-jee.
 In November 2024, she starred in KBS's television series Face Me, taking on the lead role of Lee Min-hyeong.

 In March 2025, Han starred in Netflix's film Revelations, playing the supporting role of Lee Yeon-joo.
 The following month, it was announced that she had signed with Chorokbaem Entertainment after her contract with SBD Entertainment expired in March 2025.
 In August 2025, she was announced to star in the upcoming film Made in Itaewon, playing the lead role of Kim Ji-won.
 The following month, she starred in the film The Ugly, playing the supporting role of Kim Su-jin.
+In October 2025, she was announced to star in MBC's upcoming television series In Your Brilliant Season, playing the supporting of Song Ha-young.
+The following month, she was announced to star in KBS's television film Love: Track – First Love is a Wired Earphone, playing the lead role of Han Young-seo.